Stochastic normalizing flows as non-equilibrium transformations: Application in lattice field theory

-The training procedure for normalizing flows and SNFs was performed by applying $10^4$ steps of the ADAM algorithm~\cite{Kingma2014} (with batches of 8000 configurations) to update the parameters of the neural networks; the code used for the training is based on the PyTorch library.
+The training procedure for normalizing flows and SNFs was performed by applying $10^4$ steps ($5 \times 10^4$ for fully-connected architectures) of the ADAM algorithm~\cite{Kingma2014} (with batches of 8000 configurations) to update the parameters of the neural networks; the code used for the training is based on the PyTorch library.
 We used the ReduceLROnPlateau scheduler with an initial learning rate set to 0.0005 and a patience of 500 steps.
-All numerical results for the free energy density $f$ are obtained always taking $\nmeas=2\times 10^5$ independent measurements for the average of eq.~(\ref{eq:Z_final}), for any of the three methods used in this work (normalizing flows, SNFs and stochastic evolutions).
-All the numerical experiments discussed in this section (both training procedures and measurements) have been obtained on a NVIDIA Volta V100 GPU with 16GB of memory.
+All numerical results for the free energy density $a^2 f$ defined in eq.~(\ref{eq:free_energy_density}) are obtained always taking $\nmeas=2\times 10^5$ independent measurements for the average of eq.~(\ref{eq:Z_final}), for any of the three methods used in this work (normalizing flows, SNFs and stochastic evolutions); at the same time also the ESS is calculated using eq.~(\ref{eq:ESS}).
+The errors on these two quantities have been computed using a jackknife procedure.
+All the numerical experiments discussed in this section (both training procedures and measurements) have been performed on a NVIDIA Volta V100 GPU with 16GB of memory.